 JCS-Pine Hills is an independent study TK-12 charter school sponsored by the Riverside County Office of Education.
-Pine Hills serves approximately 800 students, primarily in Riverside County, but with a few students in San Bernardino and North Inland San Diego.
+Pine Hills serves approximately 750 students, primarily in Riverside County, but with a few students in San Bernardino and North Inland San Diego.
 Currently JCS-Pine Hills has two programs in Riverside - home study and academy.
-In 2022-2023, the academy program locations will have a small transition.
-Until 2022-2023, each location had a 6th, 7th and 8th grade; next year there will not be overlapping grades.
-Our JCS-Pine Hills Academies operate out of two locations in Temecula, one, now with a K-6 focus, on Madison Ave, and one, now with a 7-12 focus, on Vallejo Ave.
-The location on Vallejo Ave includes a resource center for home study families, spaces for educational facilitators (EFs) to meet with home study families, and offices for special education services.
-The Vallejo Ave location also supports an independent study support workspace, INSITE, for home study high school students who need weekly, routine support from credentialed teachers and staff.
+The academy program includes two campuses, JCS-Pine Hills K-6 Academy (at Madison Ave) and JCS-Pine Hills 7-12 Academy (at Vallejo Ave).
+The location on Vallejo Ave includes a resource center for home study families, spaces for educational facilitators (EFs) to meet with home study families, offices for special education services, and on-site support for high school home study students (INSITE).
+A third learning center in Palm Desert includes spaces for educational facilitators (EFs) to meet with home study families and offices for special education services as well.